NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 Using data from a 303 person survey of effective altruists, we shed some light on the mental health of the EA community.
 In particular, we provide data and analysis relevant to providing mental health resources to effective altruists.
 We hope that this document contributes to a deep understanding of the subject area among people who need to f.ex. make funding decisions about the matter.
 Additionally, we hope it helps showcase our abilities as an analyst.

-For the casual reader, 12 thousand-odd words frivolously reduced to less than 1000 characters leave:
+For the casual reader, 12 thousand-odd words frivolously reduced to less than 1000 characters leaves:

 Four most important results:
 - More involvement in EA is positively, but not significantly, correlated with better mental health.
 - Having a mental health condition is very strongly correlated with thinking that providing mental health resources to EAs is likely to be effective.
 - The impact of mental conditions is large.
 Among our 303 respondents, 1 758 hours of work were lost because of mental illness in the two weeks previous to our survey, compared to 16 737 hours worked, and 1 899 hours missed because of other reasons.
-- Providing information about already existing resources seems more promising than directly providing ressources such as therapy.
+- Providing information about already existing resources seems more promising than directly providing resources such as therapy.

 Three most important actionables:
 - Have someone from EA France write up how their *Feeling Good* reading group goes.
 - Incorporate a mental health section to the annual EA Survey to figure out the extent of mental health selection effects in EA.
-- Compile a list of mental health ressources useful to EAs, and let EAs know it exists.
+- Compile a list of mental health resources useful to EAs, and let EAs know it exists.

 ## Index: